letakeane/gridpractice/module-4/assessments/final-assessment-amazonbay.md

 * 3: The application is in a usable state, but is missing 1 feature outlined in the specification above.
 Application is in production.
 * 2: The application is missing 2 or more features outlined in the specification above.
 Application is in production but not working.
 * 1: The application is unusable and not in production.

+Completing one or more extensions will improve this category's score.

 ### JavaScript Syntax & Style